thbtppl/latex-tips-advice/README.md

     * Do not put hard-coded settings/values within your content (e.g. \vspace{10cm})
     * Instead, define commands with semantically appropriate names for your settings, lengths, maths, colors...

-* By defining global commands, your source files are more readable and you ensure a consistent display of your document.
-Furthermor, only one line shall be changed if you wish to adjust the setting, instead of manually correcting each occurence.
-For example, you can define a bold matrix in math mode following `\newcommand*{\mat}[1]{\boldsymbol{#1}}` and can quickly changed to a double-bar notation everywhere using `\newcommand*{\mat}[1]{\overline{\overline{#}}}`.
+* By defining global commands, your source files are more readable, and you ensure a consistent display of your document.
+Furthermore, only one line shall be changed if you wish to adjust the setting, instead of manually correcting each occurrence.
+For example, you can define a bold matrix in math mode following `\newcommand*{\mat}[1]{\boldsymbol{#1}}` and can be quickly changed to a double-bar notation everywhere using `\newcommand*{\mat}[1]{\overline{\overline{#}}}`.

 * Use `\newcommand*` and `\renewcommand*` instead of the non-starred variants as a good practice.
 The [starred](https://tex.stackexchange.com/questions/1050/whats-the-difference-between-newcommand-and-newcommand) variants ensure you're defining a `short` command whose arguments cannot contain a line break or a new paragraph.
-If using a way longer argument you should probably think about [defining a new environment](https://www.overleaf.com/learn/latex/Environments#Defining_environments_with_parameters)
+If using a much longer argument, you should probably think about [defining a new environment](https://www.overleaf.com/learn/latex/Environments#Defining_environments_with_parameters).

 * Use the `import` package to include other files if you have a multi-folder project structure.
 It is more flexible than the `\include` and `\input` commands to the extent that any relative path to the external file can be handled.
-For example, you could have in your main file
+For example, you could have in your main file:

     ```
     \import{./}{titlepage.tex}